seedubjay/seedubjay.github.io/wikipedia-clicks.md

 </figcaption> -->
 </figure>

-_Pages which are 'degenerate' (i.e. have less than 20 links or are linked to from less than 20 other pages) have been excluded here for efficiency's sake._
+_Pages which are 'obscure' (i.e. contain less than 20 links or are linked to by less than 20 other pages) have been excluded here for efficiency's sake._

 ## Breaking down the problem

 The sheer volume of Wikipedia is remarkable, but also makes it challenging to analyse since it is so unwieldy.
-This is especially true for a task like finding shortest sequences of clicks, as you may have to consider the entirety of Wikipedia all in one go to guarantee that you've found the shortest of all sequences.
+This is especially true for a task like finding a shortest sequence of clicks, as you may have to consider the entirety of Wikipedia all in one go to guarantee that you've found the shortest of all possible sequences.

 To overcome this, we have to break the problem down.